ucczs/Eqiva-Smart-Radiator-Thermostat/README.md

  --program [<day>] [<temp>] [<hh:mm> <temp>] ...
                                  request all programs, programs of a weekday OR set program with max.
 7 events.
                                  <day> must be one of 'mon', 'tue', 'wed', 'thu', 'fri', 'sat', 'sun', 'weekend', 'work', 'everyday', 'today', 'tomorrow'
-                                 time must be in stepts of 10 minutes --offset <temp>                 set offset temperature from -3.5 to 3.5°C in steps of 0.5°C --comforteco <temp> <temp>      set comfort and eco temperature from 4.5 to 30.0°C in steps of 0.5°C --openwindow <temp> <minutes>   set temperature (4.5 to 30.0) and minutes (in steps of 5min, max.
+                                 time must be in steps of 10 minutes --offset <temp>                 set offset temperature from -3.5 to 3.5°C in steps of 0.5°C --comforteco <temp> <temp>      set comfort and eco temperature from 4.5 to 30.0°C in steps of 0.5°C --openwindow <temp> <minutes>   set temperature (4.5 to 30.0) and minutes (in steps of 5min, max.
 995min) after open windows has been detected
  --lock <on|off>                 lock or unlock thermostat

 Setup commands:
- --scan                          scan for Eqiva Smart Radiotor Thermostats --aliases                       print known aliases from .known_eqivas file --reset                         perform factory reset
+ --scan                          scan for Eqiva Smart Radiator Thermostats --aliases                       print known aliases from .known_eqivas file --reset                         perform factory reset